Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 tive ways, depending on whether the type is implemented via a base type, a data or function pointer, or a reference to another implementation data type:

-#@SECTION: 1.
-Reference to an underlying SwBaseType corresponds to category VALUE.
+ 1. Reference to an underlying SwBaseType corresponds to category VALUE.

-#@SECTION: 2.
-Reference to BswModuleEntry in SwPointerTargetProps corresponds to
+ 2. Reference to BswModuleEntry in SwPointerTargetProps corresponds to

 category FUNCTION_REFERENCE.

-#@SECTION: 3.
-SwDataDefProps in SwPointerTargetProps corresponds to category
+3. SwDataDefProps in SwPointerTargetProps corresponds to category

 DATA_REFERENCE.

-#@SECTION: 4.
-Reference to another ImplementationDataType corresponds to category
+4. Reference to another ImplementationDataType corresponds to category

 TYPE_REFERENCE.